2009–10 All-Ireland Senior Club Hurling Championship

 Action from the All-Ireland final between Ballyhale Shamrocks (green) and Portumna (blue and yellow); Croke Park, 17 March 2010.

 The 2009–10 All-Ireland Senior Club Hurling Championship was the 40th staging of Ireland's premier inter-county club hurling competition since its establishment by the Gaelic Athletic Association in 1970–71.
 A total of 15 teams competed in the championship, with Ballyhale Shamrocks unseating the two-time defending champions Portumna by 1–19 to 0–17 in the final at Croke Park, Dublin.
 The championship began on 11 October 2009 and concluded on 17 March 2010.

 Pre-championship

-The build-up to the opening of the championship was dominated by Portumna and the possibility that they would become the first club to win three All-Ireland titles in-a-row, and a remarkable fourth in five championship seasons.
-Having secured their fifth county title since 2003, Portumna were only two games away from immortality.
-The club had already come to be regarded as possibly the greatest club side of all time.
-Winning an elusive three-in-a-row would close the argument on club hurling's greatest team.
+Having secured their fifth county title since 2003, Portumna were eligible to become the first team to win 3 All-Ireland Championships in-a-row, and their fourth in five years.
+As such, a lot of focus was placed on the team.